-The Impact of Trauma on Brain Function
+The Effects of Trauma on Brain Function

 The network of channels information moves through are called neural pathways.
 The synapses are the junction points between the neurons.
 They are the transfer stations, or control centers.
 Their job is to relay the information that comes to them to the next appropriate neuron for processing and transmission.

-Young brains, especially little kids’ brains, are like sponges.
+Kids’ brains are like sponges.
 They soak up everything around them, both for better and for worse.
 During the early years, children learn at a tremendously fast pace.
 The neural pathways that are laid during this time become the foundation for learning and thinking for the rest of their life.

 Young brains are susceptible to damage

-This altered brain wiring will show up in their behavior, their relationships, and their ability to attach to anyone.
-It will also affect language skills, belief systems, their ability to learn and to use information.
+The long term effects of trauma on their brain will show up in their behavior, their relationships, and their ability to attach to anyone.
+It will also affect language skills, belief systems, and their ability to learn and to use information.

 Parts of the brain most affected by trauma

 There are two parts of the brain that are particularly affected by trauma.
 One is the front lobe (or prefrontal cortex) and the other is the limbic system.
-The prefrontal lobe is that largest section of the brain in the front above the eyes, and the limbic system is the middle part of the brain that’s represented in pink.
+The prefrontal lobe is that largest section of the brain in the front above the eyes, and the limbic system is the middle part of the brain represented below in pink.

 One of the most noticeable things is a distorted fight or flight response.
 The fight or flight response is our body’s natural warning system.
 It senses danger, puts us in overdrive, and then we calm down when we realized nothing’s there.

 The final impact is the impaired endocrine function, otherwise known as hormone production.
 These hormones are necessary for regulating growth, metabolism, sexual development and function.
-Depending on what messages are being sent…and remember that broken messages are being sent through a broken system…we might see over or under production in any or all of these areas.
+Depending on what messages are being sent…and remember that broken messages are being sent through a broken system…we might see over or underproduction in any or all of these areas.

 Remember, the prefrontal cortex is the thinking center of the brain that’s normally slow to develop anyway.
-When trauma happens, it slows down that process even more and then shoots holes through it.
-Because of the circumstances that our kids were once in, it is quite common for them to also have missed developmental steps and milestones that are necessary for correct progress and processing.
+When trauma happens, that process slows down even more and then shoots holes through it.
+Because of the circumstances that our kids were once in, it is also quite common for them to also have missed developmental steps and milestones that are necessary for correct progress and processing.

 Most kids who have experienced trauma also have an impaired ability to process, understand, or regulate emotions.
 This is why a kid can go from 0 to 120 in the blink of an eye.
 They don’t understand their own emotions.
 They don’t understand other people’s emotions, they don’t readily understand or pick up on social cues either, and they have precious little ability to regulate any of it.
 In fact, they often have no clue how they’re “supposed to be” acting.

 Many kids also have an impaired ability to manage attention.
 ADHD and sensory processing symptoms and even diagnoses are fairly common among children who have experienced trauma.
 Especially when it comes to ADHD, it is important to remember that that is only one piece of the puzzle.
 It’s also the one that most doctors seem to know the most about, too.
 However, treating it alone, either with medication or behavior modification doesn’t work very well, if at all.
-You’ve got to get the whole picture in mix and you’ve got to treat all parts of that picture!
+You’ve got to get the whole picture in the mix and you’ve got to treat all parts of that picture!

 It’s not about the kids!

-It’s all about very real brain damage that was caused by trauma and is made worse if there is substance exposure involved.
+It’s all about very real brain damage that was caused by trauma. and is made worse if there is substance exposure involved.
 They aren’t doing what they do to purposely torment you.
 Our kids are just trying to survive in a world that doesn’t make sense to them and the doesn’t understand them.

 They are also not without hope.